 Establish a regular schedule for contact and follow it faithfully.
 Perhaps schedule your call during one of your child’s favorite television shows and watch it together each week.
 Or set a time to call when your child will be heading to bed and read a book together during your time.

-Ask open ended questions.
+Ask open-ended questions.
 Stick with WHO and WHAT questions; “What is your favorite kind of animal?’
 “Who did you work with at basketball practice?”
 “What did the coach say about your big game?”
-When talking with your child, try to avoid asking questions that will be answered either “yes” or “no.” Those closed ended questions can lead to short conversations that can be frustrating for you as the parent.
+When talking with your child, try to avoid asking questions that will be answered either “yes” or “no.” Those closed-ended questions can lead to short conversations that can be frustrating for you as the parent.
 For example, instead of asking “Did you have fun at school today?” which is likely to get you a “yes” or “no” answer, ask “What did you do during recess today?”
-If you know the projects your child is working on, or the homework he has, you can tailor your questions further.
+If you know the project, your child is working on, or the homework he has, you can tailor your questions further.
 For example, “What did your teacher think of your report on France?”
 “What did your piano teacher say when your lesson was over?”
 But be careful not to ask questions that may sound as if you are grilling your child about the other parent or things that are going on in the other parent’s household.
 Stay away from questions that may make your child feel like you are asking him or her to spy.

 If you are the local parent in a long distance parenting plan, support the long distance parent’s attempts to stay in touch with your child.
 For example, see that your child is available for telephone calls.
 Or set up an e-mail account for your child so that your child can have a way to be in touch with the other parent.
 Make time and equipment available for virtual visits (Skype) and give your child privacy and space to spend time with the other parent.
 See to it that all mail from the distant parent is given promptly to your child and support plans by the distant parent to read the same book or watch a program on television as your child.